geisa/conformance/README.md

 This will generate a PDF report in the test-report-pdf directory named `test-report.pdf`.

+## Configuration file

+A configuration file is provided to set some test checks as the specification are not yet finalized.
+The configuration file is located in `src/cukinia-tests/tests_configuration.conf`.

+Here are the available configuration options:
+* CONFIGURATION_FILE: Used to test the proper functioning of the configuration file.

 ## Installation

 Download the repository and run the following command to download the